Topics Map > LMS > Canvas

 You may also create your own grading scheme as long as it uses valid instructor assigned grades.
 Instructions on creating grading schemes can be found here: How do I create a grading scheme for a course?.

 - Manually change all ungraded assignments to 0 (zero).
-You can change all ungraded assignments to 0 (zero) by using the “Set Default Grade” feature described in this document: How do I set a default grade for an assignment?.
+You can change all ungraded assignments to 0 (zero) by using the "Set Default Grade" feature described in this document: How do I set a default grade for an assignment in the Gradebook?.
 It is highly recommended that you save a backup of your Canvas gradebook before making bulk changes.

-- Export a CSV spreadsheet of Canvas Grades by clicking Export > Current.
+- Export a CSV spreadsheet of Canvas Grades by clicking Actions > Export.
 The final grade is displayed in the last column of the spreadsheet.

 Step 3: Faculty Center Export

-For instructions on exporting grades from Faculty Center, please see the Office of the Registrar’s Quick Tips PDF.
-The tutorial starts on the second page under “Exporting and Importing a Grade Roster”.
-Follow instructions under the header “Exporting & Entering Grades in Excel”.
+For instructions on exporting grades from Faculty Center, refer to the Office of the Registrar's Export and Import Grades.
+Follow instructions under the header "Exporting & Entering Grades in Excel: Step-by-Step".

 After exporting the faculty center grade roster file, return to Canvas.